Steve Maclin: Independent circuit (2021–present)

-Impact Wrestling / Total Nonstop Action Wrestling (2021–present)
+Impact Wrestling / Total Nonstop Action Wrestling (2021–2026)

 Early feuds (2021–2023)

-On June 3, 2021, it was announced that Kupryk, using the ring name Steve Maclin, signed a contract with Impact Wrestling.
+On June 3, 2021, it was announced that Maclin had signed a contract with Impact Wrestling.
 He made his in-ring debut as a heel on the June 17 episode of Impact!, defeating Jason Page.
 Maclin started a feud with Petey Williams, defeating him at Emergence and on the September 9 episode of Impact!.
 Maclin then entered a tournament to determine the new X Division Champion, where he defeated Williams and Black Taurus in the first round, only to lose to Trey Miguel in the final at Bound for Glory, when he pinned New Japan Pro-Wrestling (NJPW) talent El Phantasmo.
 He got another chance at the title by defeating then-number one contender Laredo Kid on the November 18 episode of Impact!, making it a three-way match at Turning Point, but lost to Miguel again when he pinned Kid.
 In December, Maclin kidnapped Miguel backstage and received another shot at the X-Division title at Hard To Kill, with the added stipulation that if Maclin lost, he would not get another title opportunity as long as Miguel was champion.
 At Hard To Kill, Maclin failed to beat Miguel, and could no longer challenge for the X Division Championship.

 On the January 20, 2022, episode of Impact!, Maclin fought Jonathan Gresham for the ROH World Championship in a losing effort.
 At No Surrender, he was part of Team Impact in a 10-man tag team match against Honor No More, but failed to win after Eddie Edwards betrayed them.
 On March 5, at Sacrifice, Maclin interfered in Rhino's match with Edwards after hitting the former with a kendo stick.
 At Rebellion, he defeated Chris Sabin and Jay White in a three-way match.
 On the May 5 episode of Impact!, Maclin lost against NJPW talent Tomohiro Ishii.
 Two days later, at Under Siege, he lost to Sabin.
 On the Slammiversary pre-show, Maclin competed in the Reverse Battle Royal, but was eliminated by Chris Bey.
 On July 1, at Against All Odds, Maclin interfered in the Clockwork Orange House of Fun match by attacking Sami Callihan and helped Moose get the victory.
 On August 12, at Emergence, he lost against Callihan in a no disqualification match.
 Six days later, Maclin competed in a six-way elimination match to determine the number one contender to the Impact World Championship, which was won by Edwards.
 On September 23, at Victory Road, he won a three-way Barbed Wire Massacre against Callihan and Moose.
 At Bound for Glory, Maclin competed in the Call Your Shot Gauntlet, where the winner could choose any championship match of their choice, being the runner-up in the match after losing to the returning Bully Ray.